 The aquaplanet model set up is capable of producing a zonal mean climate that is broadly similar to that observed on Earth.
 The response of the zonal mean temperature and zonal mean zonal wind to warming is in broad agreement with multi-model mean predictions from CMIP5 models.
-Namely, the greatest warming is observed in the tropical upper troposphere, the sub-
+Namely, the greatest warming is observed in the tropical upper troposphere, the subtropical jet streams intensify, move upwards and polewards with warming, and the eddy-driven jet and mid-latitude storm track moves polewards with warming.